FIVETRAN SETUP Guide

 These expanded explanations showcase how its’ features work cohesively to provide a robust and efficient data integration platform.
 Leveraging its cloud-native architecture, it ensures real-time, scalable, and accurate data synchronization.

-Your Fivetran setup offers a vast range of connectors to ensure seamless integration of data from various sources into a centralized data warehous.
+Fivetran offers a vast range of connectors to ensure seamless integration of data from various sources into a centralized data warehous.
 Their connectors are designed to handle various types of data sources, such as:

 Databases: These connectors allow it to pull data from popular relational databases, NoSQL databases, and more.
 Examples include PostgreSQL, MySQL, MongoDB, and Oracle.